SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 perform.
 The programmer must have a means of inputting information into the robot, such as a computer terminal or hand computer.
-The time taken depends upon the complexity of the task -- a Very Easy (5) program might take only half an hour to program, but a Very Diﬃcult (25) one might take days or weeks to program.
+The time taken depends upon the complexity of the task -- a Very Easy (5) program might take only half an hour to program, but a Very Difficult (25) one might take days or weeks to program.
 Once the robot has the basic skill, skill cartridges, scholarchips, or additional programming can upgrade it.